todar/friday-night-update/songs/when-i-look-into-your-holiness.md

 ---
 title: When I Look Into Your Holiness
 artist: Cathy Perrin, Wayne Perrin
-copyright: 1981 Integrity&#39;s Hosanna!
+copyright: 1981 Integrity's Hosanna!
 Music
 ---

 When I look into Your holiness